 Clawback Policy.
-Our Board has adopted a Clawback Policy that allows the Company to recoup or otherwise recover certain incentive compensation paid to the Company's executive officers in the event of a restatement of the Company's financial statements or due to certain improper conduct by those officers.
+Our Board has adopted a Clawback Policy that requires the Company to recoup or otherwise recover certain incentive compensation paid to the Company's executive officers in the event of a restatement of the Company's financial statements, as described in the policy.
+The Clawback Policy also permits our Board, in its discretion, to recoup certain incentive compensation paid to an executive officer who has engaged in certain improper misconduct, as described in the policy.

 Say on Pay Results and Shareholder Engagement.
 Historically, our shareholders have expressed meaningful support of the Company's executive compensation practices and programs.
 As noted above, we have favored a practice of providing modest base salaries, relative to our peers and the market, in return for a greater emphasis on performance-based compensation.
-Our financial performance over the past several years indicates that this practice has yielded significant benefits for our shareholders (from 2020 through 2022, the Company's share price has increased 66% and its compound annual growth rate over that three-year period has been 18%).
+Our financial performance over the past several years indicates that this practice has yielded significant benefits for our shareholders (from 2021 through 2023, the Company's share price has increased 126% and its compound annual growth rate over that three-year period has been 31%).
+As noted above, at our Annual Meeting of Shareholders of 2023, based on the disclosure of our executive compensation in the proxy statement for that meeting, approximately 95% of the shares voted at that meeting approved of the compensation paid to our Named Executives.